saifurrehman4114/Walking-Aid-for-Visually-Impaired-People-using-Jetson-Nano---SSD-MobileNet-Algo-Final-Year-Project-/README.md

 <a href="https://ibb.co/8D3q5Yp"><img src="https://i.ibb.co/7JcPWk5/project-pic.jpg" alt="project-pic" border="0" /></a>

-Accuracy of the Model is arond 85%, but the accuracy can be improved by increasing the dataset and the number of Epochs.
+Accuracy of the Model is around 85%, but the accuracy can be improved by increasing the dataset and the number of Epochs.

 <!-- Video of the Project is Coming soon. -->